Dustlex/xtls_reality_01/README.md

 PublicKey(Pbk) = L1P7m1PQ8R-hQHlANMqnuvp4YNqUWkHEagp5fCkJrQw
 PrivateKey(Prk) = CLV3hJDMAXjjyLG8Skyvki1RovnmchDXswjRko5e0UE
 UUID = 9f4f81f6-d5f2-4c30-a2d5-9f91826a3af9
-Domain(SNI) = www.microsoft.com
+Domain(SNI) = microsoft.com
 ShortID(Sid) = 9e0fb27ceded3dcc
 ```
 Download the desired client.
 Below will be an example to configure NekoBox for windows:
-- Server - New Profile - VLESS
+- Server - New Profile - VLESS for tls or VLESS(xray) for xhttp
 - Name - any name
 - Address - IP of the server where the installation took place
 - Port - 443
 - UUID - what you got in point 6 (also relevant for those who filled env themselves).
-- Flow - xtls-rprx-vision
+- Flow - xtls-rprx-vision or nothing
-- Transport - tcp
+- Transport - xhttp
-- Security - tls
+- Security - reality
-- Packet encoding - xudp
+- Packet encoding - xudp or nothing
 - SNI - specified domain, it is included in the script output in item 6.
 - ALPN - h2
-- Fingerprint - chrome - I recommend it, but you can choose another one.
+- Fingerprint - chrome - I recommend it, but you can choose another one (random or qq)
 - Reality Pbk - what you got in point 6 (also relevant for those who filled out env themselves)
 - Reality Sid - what you got in point 6 (also relevant for those who filled env themselves).
+- Connection settings:
+   Host - empty
+   Path - /
+   Headers - empty
+   Mode - auto
 - Leave everything else unchanged (even if the fields are empty).